 Membership is established by your signature in our Membership Book, usually on a "Membership Sunday."
-Most people go directly from the New UU Course to signing the book, although a few choose to stay a "Friend" for an additional period of time.
+Most people go directly from the Newcomer Orientation Class to signing the book, although a few choose to stay a "Friend" for an additional period of time.
 While we certainly hope you will join us, again there is no pressure on you to do so.

 Visit our Faith Forward: Inquirers Series webpage for more opportunities to learn about us.